wendybovill/quiz-project/README.md

-Welcome to my quize for Project Milestone 2
+Welcome to my Wellbeing Quiz App for Project Milestone 2